houseman/sendmail-cloud-function/README.md

 Deploying function (may take a while - up to 2 minutes)...
 ```
-### Update deployment
+#### Update deployment
 Update the deployment to change environment variable values.
 ```
 gcloud functions deploy cloud_send_mail --update-env-vars MAILGUN_API_SENDING_KEY=bar
 ```
-# Triggering the function
+## Triggering the function
-Publish a message to trigger the function and send an email
+Publish a message to trigger the function and send an email.
+Remember that this recipient should be on that your Mailgun account is authorized to send email to.
 ```
 ❯ gcloud pubsub topics publish send-mail-message --message \
 '{
-    "recipient": "scott.houseman@gmail.com",
+    "recipient": "someone@example.com",
     "sender": "noreply@stockfair.net",
     "subject": "Test message",
     "html_content": "<h1>Test</h1>",